DeeVine/slack-bolt-app/README.md

 [ ] plan for how to run & maintain bot on multiple workspaces

 [ ] Bot will only post to channels that the bot and user are a member of.
+So in order to post to every private channel, the current user invoking /postallchannels must also be a member of all private channels.